neumj/geo-images/README.md

 * Return n-target images based on defined input.

 ***Image Classification:***
-A convolutional network was developed using approximately 21,000 training images to rapidly classify a geotichnical image as either Andesite, Gneiss, Marble, Quartzite, Rhyolite, or Schist.
-Three architectures were evauated, 1-layer convolutional network, 2-layer convolutional network, and a modified VGGNet.
+A convolutional network was developed using approximately 21,000 training images to rapidly classify a geotechnical image as either Andesite, Gneiss, Marble, Quartzite, Rhyolite, or Schist.
+Three architectures were evaluated, 1-layer convolutional network, 2-layer convolutional network, and a modified VGGNet.
 The 2-layer network achieved accuracy greater than 95 percent on a test set of approximately 3,500 images.

 ![2-LayerConvNet](notebooks/assets/Conv2L.png)

 ***Image Similarity:***